Ofugeez/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that parses web servers logs in TSV format
+Write a shell script that creates a file named exactly